memgraph/helm-charts/charts/memgraph-high-availability/aks/README.md

 ## Using CommonLoadBalancer

-When using 'CommonLoadBalancer', all three coordinators will be behind a single LoadBalancer.
+When using 'CommonLoadBalancer', all three coordinators will be behind a single LoadBalancer while each data instance has their own load balancer.
 To connect the cluster, open Lab and use Memgraph instance type of connection.
 For the host enter external IP of `memgraph-coordinator-1-external` and port is 7687.
 Again, we only need to change
 'bolt\_server' part to use LoadBalancers' external IP.
 When connecting to CommonLoadBalancer, K8 will automatically route you to one of coordinators.
-To see on which coordinator did you end route, run `show instances`.
-If for example, the output of show instances says you are connected to coordinator 2, we need to add coordinators 1 and 3.
+To see on which coordinator did you end routed, run `SHOW INSTANCE`.
+If for example, the output of the query says you are connected to coordinator 2, we need to add coordinators 1 and 3.
 Registering data instances stays exactly the same.

 ```
+ADD COORDINATOR 2 WITH CONFIG {"bolt_server": "<CommonLoadBalancer-IP>:7687", "management_server":  "memgraph-coordinator-2.default.svc.cluster.local:10000", "coordinator_server":  "memgraph-coordinator-2.default.svc.cluster.local:12000"};
 ADD COORDINATOR 1 WITH CONFIG {"bolt_server": "<CommonLoadBalancer-IP>:7687", "management_server":  "memgraph-coordinator-1.default.svc.cluster.local:10000", "coordinator_server":  "memgraph-coordinator-1.default.svc.cluster.local:12000"};
-ADD COORDINATOR 3 WITH CONFIG {"bolt_server": "CommonLoadBalancer-IP:7687", "management_server":  "memgraph-coordinator-3.default.svc.cluster.local:10000", "coordinator_server":  "memgraph-coordinator-3.default.svc.cluster.local:12000"};
+ADD COORDINATOR 3 WITH CONFIG {"bolt_server": "<CommonLoadBalancer-IP>:7687", "management_server":  "memgraph-coordinator-3.default.svc.cluster.local:10000", "coordinator_server":  "memgraph-coordinator-3.default.svc.cluster.local:12000"};
 REGISTER INSTANCE instance_1 WITH CONFIG {"bolt_server": "68.219.11.242:7687", "management_server": "memgraph-data-0.default.svc.cluster.local:10000", "replication_server": "memgraph-data-0.default.svc.cluster.local:20000"};
 REGISTER INSTANCE instance_2 WITH CONFIG {"bolt_server": "68.219.13.145:7687", "management_server": "memgraph-data-1.default.svc.cluster.local:10000", "replication_server": "memgraph-data-1.default.svc.cluster.local:20000"};
 SET INSTANCE instance_1 TO MAIN;